- Learning Solutions

-These cookies allow a website to remember choices you make (such as your user name, language, or the region you are in) and provide enhanced, personalized features.
-For instance, these cookies can be used to remember changes you have made to text size, fonts and other parts of web pages that you can customize.
-The information these cookies record may be anonymized and they cannot track your browsing activity on other websites.
+Preference cookies allow a website to remember your settings and preferences, like your user name, your preferred language and other website customizations.
+The information these cookies record may be anonymized and cannot track your browsing activity on other websites.

 - Statistic Cookies

 Statistic cookies collect information about how visitors use a website and to improve how that website works.
 For example, they tell us which pages visitors visit most often or if a page causes an error.
 Statistic cookies aggregate user information and do not record information that personally identifies a visitor.

 Advertising networks use marketing cookies to deliver advertisements more relevant to you and your interests.
 They remember which websites you have visited and share this information with the advertisers and other third parties to measure the effectiveness of advertising campaigns.
 Marketing cookies also improve the user experience because they can limit the number of times you see a particular advertisement.